 Solar energy systems include a few key components: a solar array (collection of multiple solar panels), racking and mounting equipment, inverters, a disconnect switch, and, optionally, a solar battery.
 The system convert sunlight captured through photovoltaic cells within a solar array located over existing roofs into electrical energy.
 This energy converted in electricity can be stored in batteries.

-Source: https://news.energysage.com/solar-panel-setup-what-you-need-to-know/ electricity generating system which also includes fixings, conduit and other equipment like inverters and batteries.
+Source: https://news.energysage.com/solar-panel-setup-what-you-need-to-know/

 What are solar photovoltaic panels?